Richard Goodman (American football)

-Richard Goodman (born April 23, 1987) is a former American football wide receiver.
-He attended Florida State University, as a member of the 2010 graduating class.
-Shortly after the draft ended, Goodman joined the San Diego Chargers as an undrafted free agent.
+Richard Goodman (born April 23, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Florida State Seminoles.
+Shortly after the 2010 NFL draft ended, Goodman joined the San Diego Chargers as an undrafted free agent.

 Personal life

 Goodman was born in Ft.
-Lauderdale, Florida on April 23, 1987.
+Lauderdale, Florida, on April 23, 1987.
 In 2005, he graduated from St. Thomas Aquinas High School.
 Goodman chose to attend to Florida State over Auburn and NC State.

 College career

-Goodman had a few starts for Florida State, but was hindered mostly by injuries throughout his college career.
+Goodman had a few starts at Florida State Universiry, but was hindered mostly by injuries throughout his college career.

 Professional career

-After going undrafted in the 2010 NFL Draft, Goodman signed with the San Diego Chargers as an undrafted free agent on May 10, 2010; he was later cut and signed to the practice squad before the regular season.
+After going undrafted in the 2010 NFL draft, Goodman signed with the San Diego Chargers as an undrafted free agent on May 10, 2010; he was later cut and signed to the practice squad before the regular season.

 Goodman was signed from the Chargers practice squad to the active roster on October 12, 2010, for a one-year contract.
 Goodman was cut by the Chargers on November 6, 2010 to make room for Steve Gregory, who was returning from a suspension.
 Goodman was re-signed to the Chargers' practice squad.
 On January 1, 2012, Goodman returned a second quarter kickoff for a touchdown against the Oakland Raiders.
 It was the first Chargers' kickoff return for a touchdown since 2008.

 On September 2, 2013, Goodman was released by the Chargers.